ZBrushCore Video Tutorial Series with Steve James

 Professional 3D artist Steve James, from Pixologic, recorded these amazing video tutorials to show you how to sculpt a head using ZBrushCore.
 He will go through the benefits of integrating 3D into his workflow and breaks down the steps he will be showing you in this series.

-This series has 6 parts and in this fifth part, you will create the hair.
+This series has 6 parts and in this third part, you will create the nose and ears.
 While sculpting, Steve uses a tool which makes ZBrush special, called DynaMesh.
 Keep this in mind, because you will be using it a lot ;).

 We will first show you the video for context.
 The steps are written out below the video.